inasafe/inasafe-doc/docs/source/training/socialisation/run_intermediate_inasafe.rst

 analyzed with |project_name|.
 Without a keyword, |project_name| will not recognize your data, so you need to define it whether the data is hazard, exposure or aggregation data.
-You can set the keyword using the :guilabel:`Keyword Creatuib Wizard` feature.
+You can set the keyword using the :guilabel:`Keyword Creation Wizard` feature.

 Second, it is important to review the analysis area using *Toggle Scenario Outline* before you run |project_name| analysis.
 This is because, |project_name| sometimes does